fbpx

 It insists on the importance of understanding the context of an organisation prior to and during the implementation of the project.

-It also aims at developing an understanding of the factors that make a project successful, including leadership, communication, business acumen, etc.
+It also aims to develop an understanding of the factors that make a project successful, including leadership, communication, business acumen, etc.

 Assessment Tasks: